absmach/magistrala-docs/docs/messaging.md

 ### RabbitMQ

 Since Magistrala uses a configurable message broker, you can use RabbitMQ as a message broker.
-To do so, you need to set `MF_BROKER_TYPE` to `rabbitmq` and set `MF_RABBITMQ_URL` to the url of your RabbitMQ instance.
-When using `make` command to start Magistrala `MF_BROKER_URL` is automatically set to `MF_RABBITMQ_URL`.
+To do so, you need to set `MG_BROKER_TYPE` to `rabbitmq` and set `MG_RABBITMQ_URL` to the url of your RabbitMQ instance.
+When using `make` command to start Magistrala `MG_BROKER_URL` is automatically set to `MG_RABBITMQ_URL`.

-Since Magistrala is using `rabbitmq:3.9.20-management-alpine` docker image, the management console is available at port `MF_RABBITMQ_HTTP_PORT`
+Since Magistrala is using `rabbitmq:3.9.20-management-alpine` docker image, the management console is available at port `MG_RABBITMQ_HTTP_PORT`

 #### Architecture